BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/World-NPCs-and-Visibility/Show-NPC-Holograms.md

 13. These items are used by the `item:` hologram lines.
 14. The conversation is included because `npc_conversations` must point to a defined conversation.

-## Requirements

-NPC holograms require a supported hologram plugin.
-BetonQuest supports:

-- DecentHolograms
-- FancyHolograms
-- Holographic Displays

-If more than one hologram plugin is installed, choose the default plugin with the `hologram.default` option in the BetonQuest config.
-After installing or changing hologram plugins, restart the server and check `/bq version`.

 ## Moving NPCs